 Step 1: Choose a Sustainable Posting Frequency

 Your schedule should match your ability to create high-quality content without burning out.
 Consistency is more important than frequency.
+Building a social media content calendar keeps your posting cadence sustainable over the long term.

 Common Schedule Frameworks: